gcc-x-csd/GCCxCSD/README.md

 # Welcome to the "GCC X CSD" Adventure!

-Are you ready to embark on a thrilling journey into the world of computer science?
+ARE YOU READY TO EMBARK ON A THRILLING JOURNEY INTO THE WORLD OF COMPUTER SCIENCE?
 Hold on tight as we introduce you to the cutting-edge "GCC X CSD" project—a full-stack website that will take you on an exhilarating tour through the Department of Computer Science at Gurucharan College, Silchar!

 ## Unveiling the Wonders of "GCC X CSD"